 Horns, whiskers, antlers, huge or oddly shaped ears, scales, use of a wig or wefted hair, complex fur patters, unique nose shape, airbrushing, over-sized teeth, long or curved necks, and over sized heads cost extra and are priced case by case.

 Masks made as a separate order for use with a quad (as in you make the rest) Start at a higher price because they have to be made differently

 The fur of my heads is attached as a combination of sewn slip cover and industrial strength glue, glued areas are applied with extreme caution to assure a seamless and durable result.

-NOTE: you cannot order just hands, they must be ordered along with a head, halfsuit, or a fullsuit.
+NOTE: you cannot order just hands, they must be ordered with a head, halfsuit, 3/4 suit or fullsuit

 $ for hands with no paw pads.

 $ for paws with raised silicone hand pads

 horse hoof hands $